 Pregnancy is deeply personal, it’s natural to feel any number of emotions at any time, don’t feel guilty if it’s not all sunshine and rainbows.

 Today I have a beautiful, obstinate blue eyed terror, having dragged myself though an honestly hard time of parenting.
 I would not go back and change a thing.
 I feel like I survived a trek up Everest.
-Have got bruised and battered on the way up but I can now sit and have a glass of bourbon with my partner in the sun.
+Got bruised and battered on the way up but I can now sit and have a glass of bourbon in the sun.

 LARGE AND HEAVY.

 If you liked this post check out: The meaning of ‘Mum’.
 How the word has changed me.
 Mum-me.